Abigail Disney: Film production career

-She turned to the family business of film production with a documentary film, Pray the Devil Back to Hell, directed by Gini Reticker.
+Disney turned to the family business of film production with a documentary film, Pray the Devil Back to Hell, directed by Gini Reticker.
 Pray the Devil Back to Hell brought to light the work of Liberian peace activist Leymah Gbowee by telling the story about the critical role women played in bringing peace to war torn Liberia.
 Pray the Devil Back to Hell won Best Documentary at the Tribeca Film Festival in 2008, and screened in 60 countries around the world on all seven continents.
-It had cumulative gross worldwide of $90,066.
+It had a cumulative gross worldwide of $90,066.

 In 2007, she and Gini Reticker founded Fork Films, a New York-based production company.
 She is the president and CEO, and Reticker is the chief creative officer.
 In 2009, Fork Films and Film Sprout partnered together to create Pray the Devil Back to Hell's Global Peace Tour, a nine-month grassroots screening tour that culminated on the United Nations' International Day of Peace on September 21, 2009.
 The tour brought the film to 31 foreign countries and 235 U.S. cities in 45 different states.
 The film highlights the bravery and sacrifice of its lead figure, Leymah Gbowee, who received a Nobel Peace Prize in 2011.